 Offensive realism, therefore, paints the darkest picture of a rising power and growing instability.
 A rising power will not simply wish to create a new, stable balance of power that is tilted somewhat more in its favor.
 Instead, it will actively seek to accumulate as much power as possible at the expense of its potential rivals.
-Other great powers will see the potential for a peer challenger or even a hegemon, and will wish to halt the rising power while they still have the chance.47 Great power conflict in these situations is likely, and at the very least one would expect the undesirable results associated with significant power competition, such as proxy wars, arms races, and drain on national economies.
+Other great powers will see the potential for a peer challenger or even a hegemon, and will wish to halt the rising power while they still have the chance.
+The undesirable results associated with significant power competition, such as proxy wars, arms races, and drain on national economies.
 For Mearsheimer and other offensive realists, China currently fits this role as a dangerous rising power.

 To conclude, offensive and defensive realists differ on whether or not states must always be working to maximize their relative power ahead of all other objectives.
-While the offensive realist believes this to be the case, some defensive realists believe that the offense-defense balance can favor the defender, creating the possibility that a state may achieve security.48 Some defensive realists also differ from their offensive counterparts in their belief that states may signal their intentions to one another.
-If a state can communicate to another state that its intentions are benign, then the security dilemma may be overcome.49 Finally, many defensive realists believe that domestic politics can influence a state's foreign policy, while offensive realists tend to treat states as black boxes.50
+While the offensive realist believes this to be the case, some defensive realists believe that the offense-defense balance can favor the defender, creating the possibility that a state may achieve security.
+As Some defensive realists also differ from their offensive counterparts in their belief that states may signal their intentions to one another.
+If a state can communicate to another state that its intentions are benign, then the security dilemma may be overcome.
+Finally, many defensive realists believe that domestic politics can influence a state's foreign policy, while offensive realists tend to treat states as black boxes.